Gregory DeVictor is a trivia enthusiast who loves to write articles on American nostalgia.

 - Sugar cookies

-Whether you’re a millennial, a 50-something, or a baby boomer, this article teaches you fun facts, trivia, and history from the year 1987.
+This article teaches you fun facts and trivia from the year 1987.
 Find out about popular TV shows, movies, music, books, foods, sports facts, political and economic news, advances in science and medicine, famous birthdays, and other cool pop culture trends to get the right mix of questions and answers for your 1980s-themed trivia quiz.

 Table of Contents